Tuesday / November 20

 Written by Matt

-We started off on a high point today, as our Lear, his breath still a little short, said that 20 minutes earlier, he had been in “a situation.”
+We started off on a high point today, as one man, his breath still a little short, said that 20 minutes earlier, he had been in “a situation.”
 Despite the circumstances, he said, he “didn’t respond the way I was used to,” and added that he was applying what he learned in our ensemble to defuse the situation.
 In the end, he said, he had sat down with the other man involved and had a conversation that dissipated much of the tension.
 We always love to hear this; conflict resolution isn’t something we “teach” in SIP—we don’t really “teach” anything in particular—but we hear often that improved conflict-resolution skills are an added benefit of spending time in our ensemble.

 Then our Gloucester talked about seeing a blind dog on TV that was somehow walking around normally, avoiding walls and everything.
 “And I thought,” he said, “How can I apply this to my character?”
 Everyone laughed, and there was a quick discussion over whether the dog was using was echolocation or something else, but it was awesome to see him so connected to his character.
 He’s doing amazing work.
 Still during check-in, another man brought up a number of Shakespeare references he’s already beginning to see and understand on television, including a Twilight Zone episode (not one of Rod Serling’s finest, he added) and dozens of Jeopardy questions.